Workforce & Community Programs

 Private Instrument and Voice Lessons

 For all levels and abilities of aspiring musicians over the age of 8.
 Receive 10 half-hour private lessons over 10 weeks.
 All lessons are set to meet your schedule.
 When registering, specify the string, woodwind, brass, or guitar instrument.
 Refunds will not be given for missed lessons.
-Lesson can begin meeting any time between August 19 and December 10 based on instructor availability and approval.
+Lesson can begin meeting any time between January 21 - May 22 based on instructor availability and approval.
 Lesson days and times are established between you and the instructor.

 |Course Name||Course Number||Cost||Add to Cart|